Many women suffer from miscarriage and repeat miscarriage. The devastating emotional toll it takes can be hard to

 Heavy Metals – A tri-test (tests hair/urine/blood) can determine if there is heavy metal toxicity.
 Especially good to explore if there are amalgam fillings (which may have mercury) this is a good test to determine if there is exposure.

 Best place is to start with the Adrenal Stress Index Test (http://biohealthlab.com/test-menu/hormones/functional-adrenal-stress-profiles/) and/or the DUTCH test (https://dutchtest.com/product/dutch-complete/) to determine hormonal levels such as estrogen, progesterone, testosterone, melatonin, and cortisol.
 When you know your levels a targeted customized protocol can address the imbalance.
 Bioidentical hormones can be recommended to adjust progesterone levels.
 It is important to test your levels of hormones before taking any bio-identical hormones.
 A good functional nutrition or medicine practitioner can you determine what the best dose might be for you.

 These suggestions are based on Functional Medicine and Nutrition and will help you get to the root cause of the miscarriage

 Thanks to Brandy Buskow, Functional Diagnostic Nutrition Practitioner, for her recommendations and suggestions.
-For further information to see how functional medicine can help prepare your body for a baby – book your FREE 15 minute Fertility Discovery Session, to see which test/protocol is right for you!
+For further information to see how functional medicine can help prepare your body for a baby – book your FREE 30 minute Fertility Discovery Session here!

 Sarah Clark empowers couples to discover how lifestyle and diet can dramatically impact their chances of conceiving.
 She was diagnosed with premature ovarian failure at 28 and had both her kids with donor eggs.
 Not until years later did she discover that the root cause of her infertility was a food intolerance.
 Join the Free Fab Fertile Support Group on Facebook for mini-challenges, motivation, and inspiration!